SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation: Introduction

 We challenge this interpretation, based on the observation that \sam{} pretraining, focused on instance matching across frames, shares similarities with self-supervised learning frameworks \cite{yang2022inscon, yang2021instance, henaff2021efficient, bardes2022vicregl}, which are known to elicit semantic understanding by enforcing feature invariance across views \cite{caron2021emerging, bardes2021vicreg}.
 Given this analogy, we posit that SAM2 \emph{does} encode semantic information, which is however entangled with instance-specific features optimized for object tracking, reflecting experimental evidence in \cref{fig:isic}.
 If our intuition is true, it implies that \textit{i)} this structure could be disentangled through lightweight transformations \cite{aghajanyan2020intrinsic, hu2022lora, li2018measuring}, such as adapter modules and \textit{ii)} it should be learnable from a set of base classes and generalize to unseen categories \cite{rusu2018meta, cheng2023meta}.
 To this end, we \textit{i)} intentionally use one of the simplest adapters in the literature, namely AdaptFormer \cite{houlsby2019adapter}, and \textit{ii)} verify the generalization hypothesis through extensive experiments in strict few-shot benchmarks.
+Building on this insight, we introduce \textbf{\ours{}} (\textbf{S}emantically \textbf{A}lig\textbf{N}ed \textbf{S}egment\textbf{A}nything 2), and show how to expose \sam{} latent semantic structure, repurposing its \texttt{Memory Attention} mechanism to shift from \textit{visual similarity} to \textit{semantic similarity}.
+The effectiveness of \ours{} is illustrated in \cref{fig:teaser_feat}, where a 3D PCA, computed on \textit{unseen} classes, reveals the emergent semantic organization of our features.
+We complement our method with a novel training objective designed to exploit \sam{} temporal continuity to convert each target image into a \textit{pseudo-annotation} for subsequent frames.